globaleaks/whistleblowing-software/docs/architecture.rst

 Status Page
 -----------

-a TULIP is a Temporary Unique Information Provider.
+This is the page that keeps track of a client submission.
 Is enables both Targets and WB to access a submission that is present on a GL Node.
 This interface will return the list of fields with their value.
+This page will also be called Tip.

 Comments
 ````````

-Each TULIP also has a comment board that allows secure communication
+Each Tip also has a comment board that allows secure communication
 between the targets and the WB.
 The target can use this to get
 extra information on the submission and prompt the WB to upload new
 material.